 Parish Life ministries provide welcoming and social activities for our parishioners of all ages.
 These ministries help our community grow in relationship with one another.

 Our Parish Life Ministries are always looking for volunteers.
 If you have questions about an individual ministry, please contact the ministry contact listed or the Commission Ministry Head.

 Gretchen Derazi, email@example.com

-OLA Parish sponsors elementary school teams during the Catholic Metro League season.
+OLA Parish sponsors elementary school teams during the Catholic Metro League season along with adult athletics.
 Adult volunteers are what make this ministry a success.

 Rob Aldrich, Director, firstname.lastname@example.org

 Andy Powell, Communications, email@example.com

 Jeramy Daniels, Golf, firstname.lastname@example.org